wp-plugins/wordpress-admin-bar-improved/readme.txt

 Check the post on this plugin over at our site, [Electric Easel](http://www.electriceasel.com/plugins/wordpress-admin-bar-improved), for instructions, updates, and other news.

 **Features**
-*Displays a Login form on the front end of your site in the WP Admin Bar.
+* Displays a Login form on the front end of your site in the WP Admin Bar.
+* Ability to Show or Hide the admin bar by clicking the Show/Hide Box that appears below the top left corner of the admin bar
-*More to come...
+* More to come...